-Grand Canyon National Park is aptly named for it scenic treasures, carved over millions of years by the Colorado River.
-A barrier, one mile deep, bisects the park and creates the line dividing the North and South Rim.
+With sights that are awe-inspiring for both newcomers and repeat visitors, the Grand Canyon is sure to captivate.
+“Beautiful” doesn’t even begin to describe this landscape.
+Arizona's Grand Canyon National Park is aptly named for its scenic treasures, carved over millions of years by the Colorado River.
+A barrier one-mile deep bisects the park and creates the line dividing the North and South Rim.
 It’s nature’s playground and an adventure-fueled setting with activities that all members of the family can enjoy.

-Camping is one of the best ways to really get immersed in your Arizona surroundings.
+RV camping is one of the best ways to really get immersed in your Arizona surroundings.
 When you stay in an RV, you take charge of both how you stay and how you go.
 Here, you’ll find areas to park your RV on both sides of the canyon, including plenty of spots that are a little off the beaten path.
 No matter what kind of rig gets you there, you’ll be sure to find your perfect piece of the park.

 Experience Arizona and the Grand Canyon National Park as it should be experienced.
 Find the activities that suit your speed and fall into the natural rhythm here.
 No matter the month, no matter the season… you’ll drive back home with plenty to talk about.

 For a detailed list of the services and facilities that are open this week, follow the link.

 The South Rim of the park is located in Coconino County and remains in Medium COVID-19 Community Level —so face masks are currently not required in either indoor or outdoor locations.
 Masks may be required on park shuttle buses.

 Hiking into Grand Canyon is not advised this week.
 If you do, don't hike between 10 am and 4 pm.
 Bring: Water & Electrolytes - Food & Salty Snacks - Sunscreen - Sunglasses - Water Spray Bottle - Loose, Protective Clothing - Wide-brimmed Hat.